skycoin/teller/README.md

 * `dummy.scanner` [bool]: Use a fake BTC scanner (See ["dummy mode"](#summary-of-setup-for-development-without-btcd-or-skycoind)).
 * `dummy.http_addr` [bool]: Host address for the dummy scanner and sender API.

-### Running teller without btcd or skyd
+### Running teller without btcd, geth or skyd

 Teller can be run in "dummy mode".
-It will ignore btcd and skycoind.
+It will ignore btcd, geth and skycoind.
 It will still provide addresses via `/api/bind` and report status with `/api/status`. but it will not process any real deposits or send real skycoins.